LubomirKurpel/Drupal-9-Insert-SVG-to-CKEditor/README.md

-# Drupal 8 Insert Inline SVG images.
+# Drupal 9 Insert Inline SVG images into CKEditor.

 This is a workaround module that supports inserting SVGs inline from CKEditor in Drupal 8.
 This module should in theory be redundant when https://www.drupal.org/node/1014816 is resolved.